bantoinese83/meraki-solution/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) in your browser to see the app in action.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see Meraki Solution in action.

 You can listen for Stripe webhooks locally through their CLI to handle subscription change events: